 Yolo County worked with cbec eco engineering, Douglas Environmental, Consero Solutions, and the Yolo Basin Foundation to complete the Yolo Bypass Drainage and Water Infrastructure Improvement Study.
 The goal of the study was to work with Yolo Bypass and owners, farmers, and wetlands managers to identify and prioritize Yolo Bypass drainage and water infrastructure improvements that benefit agricultural and wetlands operations.
 The study will assist with the identification of improvements that could be implemented as part of any project to increase inundation in the Yolo Bypass for fish.

-5. Yolo County Agricultural Economic Development Fund DRAFT REPORT (May 2014)
+5. Yolo County Agricultural Economic Development Fund (October 2014)

 The Yolo Ag Fund is a forward-looking effort to support the continued work of local growers to produce high-quality agricultural products and bring those products to the local, regional and national public.
 Yolo County developed the Yolo Ag Fund from existing plans approved by the Yolo County Board of Supervisors and in coordination with the Yolo County Ag Commissioner, the Yolo/Solano Farmbudsman, the Yolo County Farm Bureau, and other stakeholders working in local communities to promote agricultural sustainability.
 The Yolo County Agricultural Economic Development Fund (“Yolo Ag Fund”) is a central component of Yolo County’s efforts to support agricultural sustainability in the face of potential changes to the existing landscape of the county.